-Services that are covered for you What you must pay when you get these services Prior authorization rules may apply.
-Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 of this document.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 copay for covered skilled nursing facility care.
-You are covered for unlimited days per benefit period, no prior hospital stay is required.
-Covered services include but are not limited to: Plan deductible applies.
-You pay this amount each admission during the benefit period.
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (continued) called SNFs.) \$214 copay per day for days 21-100.
+You are covered for 100 days per benefit period, no prior hospital stay is required.
+Covered services include but are not limited to: You pay this amount each admission during the benefit period.
 Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage, administration and all other components of blood.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need per calendar year Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services A benefit period begins the day you go into a skilled nursing facility.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need per calendar year Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs V-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services A benefit period begins the day you go into a skilled nursing facility.
 The benefit period ends when you haven't received any inpatient services in a skilled nursing facility for 60 days in a row.
-(See Chapter 12 for our plan's definition of "Benefit Period.")
-If you receive additional services, cost sharing for those services may apply.
-Prior authorization rules may apply.
-Generally, you will get your SNF care from network facilities.
+(See Chapter 12 for our plan's definition of "Benefit Period." ) If you receive additional services, cost sharing for those services may apply.
+Prior authorization rules may apply Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse in living at the time you leave the hospital.
+A nursing home or continuing care retirement community A nursing nome or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital